-The exception is in the instance where you have authorised a 3rd party connection to use a one of our partner service providers, where it may be necessary to share a limited amount of information to create and provide the required services on your behalf.
+The exception is in the instance where you have authorized a 3rd party connection to use one of our partner service providers, where it may be necessary to share a limited amount of information to create and provide the required services on your behalf.

 We may disclose your personal information to our employees and professional advisors working on our behalf for the purposes of communication.
 We may also disclose information to the police, any relevant authority or enforcement body if we believe you have engaged in unlawful behaviour or as required or permitted by any law (including the Privacy Act).

 When you use any Social Media pages, you are using an external site, unless it is an activation loaded and functioning within that platform.
 You are therefore bound by their privacy policies, and Metigy is not accountable for anything on that site, or the views expressed there in.

 Metigy also provides mechanics to interface with social media sites such as Facebook and Twitter.
 If you choose to “like”, “share”, “recommend” or any other social action that creates content within those services, you are bound by their privacy policies once you complete the action.

 Content and activations created within Metigy, may contain links to external sites that are operated by 3rd parties.
 We do not take any responsibility for those 3rd party sites, and are not responsible for any privacy on those sites, and they have their own privacy policies relating to the use of their sites.

 We endeavor to protect your information using modern standards of software development and hardware.
 Our systems are built using robust cloud based architecture, and we use a range of technological approaches to protect your data.